Vatican City: Governance

-The politics of Vatican City takes place in the context of an absolute elective monarchy and being governed by the Holy See, in which the head of the Catholic Church holds power.
+The politics of Vatican City takes place in the context of a unitary absolute elective monarchy and being governed by the Holy See, in which the head of the Catholic Church holds power.
 The pope exercises principal legislative, executive, and judicial power over the State of Vatican City, which is a rare case of a non-hereditary monarchy.

 State and Holy See

 The Vatican City State, created in 1929 by the Lateran Pacts, provides the Holy See with a temporal jurisdiction and independence within a small territory.
 It is distinct from the Holy See.
 The state can thus be deemed a significant but not essential instrument of the Holy See.
 The Holy See itself has existed continuously as a juridical entity since Roman Imperial times and has been internationally recognized as a powerful and independent sovereign entity since Late Antiquity to the present, without interruption even at times when it was deprived of territory (e.g. 1870 to 1929).

-Vatican City is one of the few widely recognized independent states that has not become a member of the United Nations.
+Vatican City is one of the few widely recognized independent states that have not become members of the United Nations.
 The Holy See, which is distinct from Vatican City State, has permanent observer status, with all the rights of a full member except for a vote in the UN General Assembly.